openstate/open-raadsinformatie/maintenance_guide.md

 ## Municipality Changing supplier

-- Go to redis (see devops), set source value to "archived" for the older one.
+- Go to redis (see devops), set source value to `archived` for the older one.

 ## Finding bugs